 It is designed to support new collaborative scientific efforts involving young researchers.

 The grants available range in value from $8,000 to $15,000, depending on the requirements presented by project managers.
 It may be possible to obtain additional funding beyond FCRF funds.

-This program involves a scholarship to be awarded to a Canadian student registered in a cotutelle program in France, as well as a cotutelle prize to be awarded the best submitted thesis.
+This program involves a scholarship to be awarded to a Canadian student registered in a cotutelle program in France, as well as a cotutelle award to be offered for the best submitted thesis in 2014.